 Bear Archery Weather Rest

-Frankly there's not much to say about this arrow rest except that it's a basic, quality recurve rest that gives you stability and accuracy without compromising the spirit of recurve shooting.
+This is a basic, quality recurve rest that gives you stability and accuracy without compromising the spirit of recurve shooting.
 With a vertical guide and flexible finger, it straightens out the arrow without inferring excessively with the fletching.
 This is primarily due to the quality, nerf-like material.

 RELATED: Best Recurve Bow For Beginners